Why take a wine class?

 Recently, a friend asked why she should invest in a wine class instead of purchasing a few bottles and having a liquid study session at home.
 I think it’s a great question.

 You can buy packaged food, so why take a cooking class?
 And yet, look at the number of cooking programs (most of them highly questionable to my mind) that proliferate on television.
 There are almost no wine programs available and yet… most of us who love wine spend a huge portion of the cost of a dinner out on wine and spirits, often more than we spend on the food.

 Learning about wine seems a foreign concept to many but it’s actually a great deal of fun as well as financially rewarding – the more you know about wine, the better your wine purchases will be.
 You need to know at least enough to understand what makes you happy.
 I know, wine makes you happy.
 But, which wines make you happiest?
 Until you try a well-curated selection, how do you know?
 Learning the WSET Systematic Approach to Tasting will give you great insight into how your palate works.
-In the WSET courses, we taste close to 20 wines each day - you will get great tasting experience.
-Of course, you can taste wine at home - the difference here is that in a class your tasting is focused and guided - it's tasting with a purpose and I can guarantee that even after a one day class, you tasting abilities will be enhanced and your appreciation of what you taste will be considerably greater.
-Best of all, you develop skills that carry on into all your future experiences with wine.
-And I can guarantee that, in a class with other like-minded wine lovers, if you have a question, one of your colleagues has a similar question, and the classroom is a great place to get answers.
+In the WSET courses, we taste close to 20 wines each day - you will get a great tasting experience, and through that you will become a great taster.
+Of course, you can taste wine at home - the difference here is that in a class setting your tasting is structured, focused and guided - it's tasting with a purpose and I can guarantee that even after a one-day class, you tasting abilities will be enhanced and, more importantly, your appreciation of what you taste will be considerably greater.
+Best of all, you will develop skills that carry on into all your future experiences with wine.
+And I can guarantee that, in a class with other like-minded wine lovers, if you have a question, at least one of your colleagues has a similar question, and the classroom is a great place to get answers.

 The Terror of Terroir